-I visited Santorini in July 2014 and had an unforgettable time!
+I visited Santorini for the first time in July 2014 and it was unforgettable!
 As soon as I arrived there I was overwhelmed by its beauty.
 And however the island can be considered too touristy you should visit it at least once.

 7 Best things to do in Santorini